Dolores, Eastern Samar: Demographics

 The population of Dolores in the 2020 census was 44,626 people, with a density of sigfig 44,626/308.58.

 Language

 The languages spoken are Waray-Waray, and Cebuano, locals are also literate in both English and Filipino.

 Religion

-Most of the people are predominantly Roman Catholic, and some belonging to other Christian denominations as well as minority religious sects.
+Most of the people are predominantly Roman Catholic, and some belonging to other Christian denominations, as well as minority religious sects.
+There is also a significant population of Muslim converts here known as Balik Islam.

 Economy

 Major sources of livelihood in Dolores include farming and fishing, according to the Department of the Interior and Local Government (DILG) Region VIII.

 Transportation

 Pedicabs and tricycles are the means of transportation within the town, while multi-cabs, jeepneys, and vans are the means of transportation to neighboring and distant towns within the province.
 Several bus companies are also operating from the town going to Manila or Tacloban City and vice versa.

 Dolores has an airfield where the abandoned Picardo Airport is located.
 The airport has an unusable short runway.